 - A minimum of 2 years of age

 - They must have successfully completed an endurance test

 - They must have successfully completed a temperament test BH/BH-VT

 - Received a rating of at least “good” in a breed show

-- They must have certified hips.
+- They must have certified hips and elbows.